nus-cs2030s/2425-s1/docs/24-erasure.md

 - codes are duplicated, so the resulting program is larger.
 - changing the client by adding more use cases requires recompilation of the entire generic `Pair` class as we may need to generate the specialized code for a new type.

-Note, in the example below, the specialized codes are __hypothethcal__ as Java does not use code specialization technique.
+Note, in the example below, the specialized codes are __hypothethical__ as Java does not use code specialization technique.
 Additionally, the name of the class is improper as it contains the character `#`.

 === "Template Code"
     ```java